Zheng-Bote/gha-gh-pages_minima/README.md

 ### Breadcrumbs in Minima GH-Pages

 > \[!NOTE]
-> There is currently (2024-09) a bug in the Minima v3 theme so custom header content is not correctly parsed [Minima v3 issues](https://github.com/jekyll/minima/issues).
+> There is currently (2024-09) a bug in the Minima v3 theme so custom header content is not correctly parsed.
+See also [Minima v3 issues](https://github.com/jekyll/minima/issues).
 > Due to this bug, the Breadcrumb function is integrated within `docs/_includes/header.html`

 ```css